error1number404/error1number404/README.md

 ## About me
-Hello my name is Ostap, I'm 19 y.o and living in a Russia.<br>
+Hello my name is Ostap, I'm 19 y.o.<br>
 I'm a Python Backend developer.
 So here are the technologies I've worked with and in which I have some experience:<br>